 3. Solvit PupSTEP Wood Stairs

 If you want something that doesn't look like a piece of plastic gym equipment in your living room, this is it.
+The 4-step wood frame sits firmly on the floor and the side rails extend the full length of the unit.

 Ramps Worth Your Attention